 “I didn’t expect to begin with two titles,” admits Ferrero after seeing his pupil dominate in Montreal.
 “But I have to say that watching how he trained during the 10 days we spent together in Tampa right before playing Washington, I was shocked by his discipline and commitment towards the game.
 He wants to improve badly and is working to be one of the greatest.
 I think he’s very mature for his age.
 Maybe that’s the main difference compared to the players of his generation.”

-Then after the split between the two, Ferrero said this, as posted in the article “Is Alexander Zverev too arrogant?” on runnersports.com.
+Then, after the split between the two, Ferrero said this, as posted in the article “Is Alexander Zverev too arrogant?” on runnersports.com.

 “What I asked from the first day is to respect the team.
 Among other things I asked him to be a little more punctual, telling him that it was not right that he would arrive 20 or 30 minutes late to training day after day.
 The first months he was more disciplined and respectful, but when he got more confident he no longer respected the guidelines I marked out at the beginning.”

-This is obviously Ferrero’s opinion and not a fact, but there have been situations where Zverev has acted childishly to say the least.
-This compilation of Zverev racquet breaking and calling the umpire a “fucking idiot” is not great PR for Zverev’s personality, but on the other hand even the quite cool Federer was a hothead in his younger days.
+This is obviously Ferrero's opinion and not a fact, but there have been situations where Zverev has acted childishly to say the least.
+This compilation of Zverev racquet breaking and calling the umpire a “fucking idiot” is not great PR for Zverev's personality, but on the other hand even the quite cool Federer was a hothead in his younger days.
 Djokovic, Murray and Del Potro have all had anger outbursts as well.
-The best top player when it comes to court behaviour (in my book) is Rafael Nadal who, despite taking long to serve and having some OCD issues, never breaks racquets and takes out his anger on others than himself.
+The best top player when it comes to court behaviour (in my book) is Rafael Nadal who, despite taking long to serve and having some OCD issues, never breaks racquets or takes out his anger on anyone other than himself.